rohithaug/text-editor/README.md

 ## Thank you

 I hope you found the project useful and interesting.
-Feel free to fork or download this project for your requirements..
+Feel free to fork or download this project for your requirements.

 -- [Rohith S P](https://www.linkedin.com/in/rohithsp/)